joelouthan/Theologicus/src/matthew/matthew01-01-jesus-christ-is-our-gospel.md

 The name, "Jesus" and the title, "Christ", will not appear for over 23,000 verses.

-What you will get promises of him.
+What you will get in those 23,000 verses are promises of Christ.
 What you will get is foreshadows of him.
-What you will get is prophecies of him.
+What you will get is prophecies and preaching and proclamations of the Messiah who is to come.

 What you will also get is more of our sin, our wickedness, our worthlessness, our chaos, and our death.

 The more you read from Genesis to Exodus through Samuel, Kings, Chronicles, through the Psalms, into Isaiah, Jeremiah, Lamentations--our death because our sin is most apparent.

 And maybe, by the time you get the to the Prophets and unto the end of the Old Testament.
 Especially reading through Isaiah, Jeremiah, Lamentations, Ezekiel, Daniel, Hosea, Joel all the way to Malachi.
 When you see the judgments called upon wicked nations and the people of God being sent into exile.
-When you keep seeing the gospel proclaimed and the Messiah prophecied and God will make right, but where is he?
+When you keep seeing the gospel proclaimed and the Messiah prophesied and God will make right, but where is he?
 Every engagement with the Old Testament is like the Apostle Paul asking himself in the Romans 7:24:

 >Wretched man that I am!
 Who will save me from this body of death?